RobertSibek/SpaceInvaders/README.md

 [] create player class (2)
 	[] allow to setup spaceship image
 	[] allow to setup shot image
+	[] allow to setup separate sfx for each ship
 [] implement difficulty increasing with each wave (2)
 	[] increase points for aliens
 	[] increase alien movement speed